CenturyBoys/my-mimic/README.md

 ```

-To configure a new state you need to use `Mime.set_config` function passing a config instance.
+To configure a new state you need to use `mr.Mime.set_config` function passing a config instance.

 ```python
 import mr